Vishnu-Priya-Ashok-Kumar/NetLog-Datamodel-Analysis-Academic-project/README.md

 - Workflow documentation for various tasks such as filtering records, creating pivot tables, and calculating time differences
 - Documenting and tracking progress for each task

-## Data Sheet Download

-You can download the datasheet used in this analysis from [Download here](NetLog Datamodel.xlsx).

 ## Project Management